 The application deadline is November 1.
 Applications received after November 1 may be considered on a space-available basis.

-- The Transfer Common Application, which may be completed online or downloaded as a PDF and mailed in, and $60 application fee or fee waiver.
+- The Transfer Common Application, which may be completed online, and the $60 application fee or fee waiver.

-- College Official's Report.
-This report is a required part of your application and is to be completed by a dean of your home campus.
-If you feel that your high school counselor can provide a more useful evaluation, you may also file a Secondary School Report.
+- A College Official's Report, which is a required part of your application and is to be completed by a dean of your home campus.
+If you feel that your high school counselor can provide a more useful evaluation, you may also file a Secondary School Report online via the Common Application.

-- The Transfer and Guest Progress Report must be completed by the student and signed by an instructor teaching your academic courses in progress.
-A current grade must be provided.
-Teaching assistants may also sign and provide a current grade for lecture courses taught in sections.
+- The Transfer and Guest Mid-Term Report submitted online via the Common Application.
 If you are not currently enrolled in academic courses, you must use this document to describe your current activities.
-Submission is due by November 15 for Spring Entrance, April 1 for Fall Entrance.
+Submission is due by November 1 for Spring Entrance, April 1 for Fall Entrance.
 Please contact the Office of Admission if you have any questions.

 - A final high school transcript.